 The gallery I ran in Lancashire was very much a joint partnership with my husband Ian.
 We decided to open it after his career changed.
 We wanted to create a space for exhibiting contemporary art that was accessible to everyone and to also create an environment that we could run workshops from, which would be inspiring for the participants.
 We enjoyed the exhibitions enormously and the curation of the shows have been a very satisfying part of the process.
 We faced many challenges, including both the downsizing and upsizing of our retail spaces, and have had to consider the impact of retail decline in recent years.
 We have learned many things but the most important is to be flexible in your approach and create an environment that will show artists’ work at is very best.
 We are constantly thinking of new ways to show the work.
 We are now developing an online gallery and plan to organise more art events in the coming months.

 8. What is your next big dream for your creative business?

 I am focusing on selling and running workshops outside the UK and working with various companies developing new products, including limited edition prints and a range of rubber stamps that will retail in the USA.
 (Note from Beth – love that!
 How fantastic to have your own range of stamps.
 Ahh what a dream…)

 To find out more about Priscilla, visit her website, connect on Facebook or sign up for her class at the Do What You Love retreat!

-Have you listened to the new Do What You Love interview podcasts posted recently?
+Have you listened to the latest Do What You Love interview podcast posted recently?